Mahmoud Jalal

-Mahmoud Jalal (محمود جلال), (1911 - 1975), was a Libyan-born Syrian artist, painter, sculptor, medalist, and one of the early leaders of the modern art movement in Syria.
+Mahmoud Jalal (محمود جلال), (1911 - 1975), was a Syrian artist, painter, sculptor, and medalist born in Libya.
+He is one of the early leaders of the modern art movement in Syria.

 Biography

 Mahmoud Jalal was born in 1911, Tripoli, Libya.
 He died in 1975, Damascus, Syria, where he participated at the beginning of the construction of the academic and artistic foundations and the development of local art institutes.
 His artworks have been exhibited nationally and internationally, during his lifetime and to this day, with his artwork being well represented in the National Museum of Damascus.
 For one of the exhibitions at the museum honoring Mahmoud Jalal in 1993, the late critic and the then director of the Directorate of Fine Arts of Damascus, Tariq al-Sharif, spoke of Jalal's contribution as an artist, as well as an “educator of generations of artists, and a distinct personality within our artistic movement.”
 In another article, Tariq al-Sharif described Jalal as a “leading artist of the art movement in Syria”, and shared of Jalal's struggle to elevate the artistic movement and how he “remained faithful to his principles until the end.”